 This is an audio interview conducted by the Business Accelerated Company regarding the basics of email marketing.
-This interview, between Ellen Harris of Business Accelerated and Jason Werner of Opus Media, takes the opportunity to explain the basic principles and value that developing a basic understand of Search Engine Optimization (SEO) program that can provide value to nearly all types businesses.
+This interview, between Ellen Harris of Business Accelerated and Jason Werner of Opus Media, takes the opportunity to explain the basic principles and values that a developed Search Engine Optimization (SEO) strategy can provide to nearly all types businesses.

 Listen to the audio interview here: